mui/material-ui/docs/pages/blog/lab-pickers-to-mui-x.md

 ## What is MUI X ?

 Since its creation, MUI have always kept at heart to provide great components for free.
-However, some projects require several full-time developers and can not be sustainable relying only on open-source income.
+However, some _Advanced components_ such as date pickers require several full-time developers and can not be sustainable relying only on open-source income.
-To be able to keep improving our products, including the open source one, we decided in 2020 to launch the _Advanced components_, a new set of components available under two licenses:
+To be able to keep improving the library and add _Advanced components_ without compromise on code quality, we decided in 2020 to launch MUI X, a new set of components available under two licenses:

 - MUI X: the MIT licensed, free to use version
 - MUI X Pro: the commercially licensed version with the most advanced features